Sgitario/sgitario.github.io/_posts/2018-11-20-blockchain-using-springboot.md

 ---
 layout: post
-title: Blockchain using Custom Ethereum Network in Java
+title: Blockchain using Custom Ethereum Network in Spring Boot
 date: 2018-11-20
-tags: [ Blockchain, Ethereum, Solidity, Java ]
+tags: [ Blockchain, Ethereum, Solidity, Spring ]
 ---

 We already introduced Blockchain and Ethereum in [an earlier post](https://sgitario.github.io/ethereum-and-solidity-getting-started/).
 However, there were a couple of points we wanted to explore a bit further: